-Mt : Million tonnes

-Mtoe : Million tonnes of oil equivalent
+Mt Mtoe TES kb : Million tonnes Million tonnes of oil equivalent Total energy supply Thousand barrels

-TES: Total energy supply kb: Thousand barrels
+kb/d : Thousand barrels per day

-kb/d : Thousand barrels per day mb/d : Million barrels per day mb : Million barrels
+mb/d : Million barrels per day

+mb : Million barrels

-CHP: combined heat and power
+CHP : combined heat and power

-GCV : gross calorific value LNG : liquefied natural gas NCV : net calorific value
+GCV : gross calorific value

+LNG : liquefied natural gas

+NCV : net calorific value
-IEA : International Energy Agency

-OECD: Organisation for Economic Co-Operation and Development
+IEA OECD : International Energy Agency Organisation for Economic Co-Operation and Development

-0 or 0.0: negligible c : confidential ... : not available x : not applicable representation or warranty, express or implied, in respect of the publication's contents (including its completeness or accuracy) and shall not be responsible for any use of, or reliance on, the publication.
+This publication reflects the views of the IEA Secretariat but does not necessarily reflect those of individual IEA member countries.
+The IEA makes no representation or warranty, express or implied, in respect of the publication's contents (including its completeness or accuracy) and shall not be responsible for any use of, or reliance on, the publication.
 Unless otherwise indicated, all material presented in figures and tables is derived from IEA data and analysis.